frothers/Frothers-FC/content/posts/2025/2025-winter-game-09.md

 Some good old fashioned pettiness from Patty to get a yellow 💸.

+Stu, back for a exhabition match before fatherhood, managed to pop the ball into Evan's face 💸.

 ## Post Match
 Some suspect dealings at the pub from Declan 💸.